akeneo/pim-community-dev/front-packages/akeneo-design-system/README.md

 )
 ```

 To know the props of each component, visit the dedicated page of the component here: https://dsm.akeneo.com.
-You can edit all properties and click on "Show code" in the playground section available for each components.ss
+You can edit all properties and click on "Show code" in the playground section available for each components.

 ## Contribution